-“Our protocols are in place, we’ve done the simulations and my stroke team is well trained, but most of our patients still arrive outside of the time window.”
+"Our protocols are in place, we've done the simulations and my stroke team is well trained, but most of our patients still arrive outside the time window."
+If this is the case in your hospital, read how we are solving this "final frontier" in stroke care.

 On the one end of the spectrum we have Austria, where around 70% of stroke patients arrive at the hospital within 3 hours of symptom onset according to data published from the Austrian Stroke Unit Registry.
 On the other, we have data from a hospital-based registry in Mexico that showed only around 25% of patients arriving on time.
 So, what is the difference?